 - Contains citations to contents of over 500 journals, monographs, essay collections, conference proceedings and exhibition catalogues covering

 European art from late antiquity to the present, American art from the colonial era to the present, and global art since 1945

-This database contains articles about drugs and drug therapy in humans taken from over 200 leading medical and pharmaceutical journals.
-In most cases the complete article is also available online from 1988 through the current month.
+- This database contains articles about drugs and drug therapy in humans taken from over 200 leading medical and pharmaceutical journals.
+In most cases the complete article is also available online from 1988 through December 2014.
 IDIS is maintained by the University of Iowa's Drug Information Network.
 Note: Once in, click the "login by IP" button on left hand side of the page.
 Then click the "Home" button.

 and Renaissance (400-1700), including citations for